Cluster X-varieties at infinity: Tropical boundary and special completions of cluster Poisson varieties.

 Rays parametrise projective laminations

-where $\alpha$ is an ideal loop, $\beta$ is a regular loop, and the pair $(a, b)$ is defined up to multiplication by a positive number.
+where $\alpha$ is an ideal arc, $\beta$ is a loop, and the pair $(a, b)$ is defined up to multiplication by a positive number.
 The projective lamination $\beta$ corresponds to the intersection of the ray with the equatorial circle.
 The projective lamination $\alpha$ is the vertex of the ray shared by the triangles.

-The equatorial circle parametrises projective measured laminations on the torus compactifying $S'$.
+The equatorial circle $S^1$ parametrises projective measured laminations on the torus compactifying $S'$.
 Presenting a compact torus as $\R^2/\Z^2$, the equatorial circle $S^1$ is identified with $\R^2/\R^*_{>0}$.
 A projective lamination is obtained by projecting a one dimensional subspace in $\R^2$ onto the torus.
 Integral laminations correspond to the lines with rational slopes, i.e. to the rational points $p/q$ on $S^1$.
 The action of the modular group $PSL_2(\Z)$ on the projective measured laminations is the action by the fractional linear transformations of the equatorial circle $S^1$.

 Let us compare the $S^+\cup S^1$ part of the tropical boundary on Fig \ref{teichmueller1} with the classical modular triangulation of the hyperbolic plane.
 There is a natural map from the former to the latter.
 It shrinks the rays onto the cusps, and is an isomorphism on the triangles.